 Loops of cord are tied to each tie-out.
 When staked directly to the ground, stakes placed through the loops wear on the easily replaceable loops rather than the difficult to replace webbing.
 This also allows LineLoc tensioners to be added and removed at will.

-We laser-cut cuben fiber patches to cover stitching on Dyneema® (cuben fiber) tents.
+We laser-cut Cuben Fiber patches to cover stitching on Cuben Fiber tents.
 Here, a plastic dee-ring has been sewn into a seam.
-The cuben patch seals the stitching and provides added strength.
+The Cuben patch seals the stitching and provides added strength.

-We use size #5 Uretek water-resistant zippers on most of our tarps and flys for strength and durability (size #3 is used on tarps made of 0.5 oz cuben).
+We use size #5 Uretek water-resistant zippers on most of our tarps and rain flys for strength and durability.
 Size #3 zippers are used on our net-tent doors.

 Reinforcement and buckles are located at the open end of zippers on our tarps.
-On Dyneema® tarps, the area along the length the zipper is reinforced prior to zipper installation and taped afterward to seal and protect it.
+On Cuben Fiber tarps, the area along the length the zipper is reinforced prior to zipper installation and taped afterward to seal and protect it.

 Our shelters are supported by your trekking poles or optional tent poles.
-A spurred, rolled rim grommet keeps the pole in place and vinyl coated polyester protects the tent fabric.
+We recommend orienting your trekking poles with handles up, but if you use the optional tent pole, spurred, rolled rim grommet is installed to keep the pole in place.
+Vinyl coated polyester protects the tent fabric.

 Rear poles on the Cirriform are placed exterior to the shelter.
 A spurred, rolled rim grommet is set in a piece of vinyl coated polyester which is free to slide on the rear peak guyline.
 We utilize this method on our net-tents as well.